laktek/jQuery-Smart-Auto-Complete/README.markdown

 **default**: 0

-Sets delay before calling filter function.
+Sets the number of miliseconds plugin should wait, before calling the filter function.

 ### disabled (boolean)